 How do you clean chainsaw pants?

 Most chainsaw pants can just be chucked in with your other work clothing.
-If you want to make sure that they’re protected, then you can choose to hand wash your pants instead,
+You’re going to want to check the label beforehand though, as you don’t want to ruin them.
+If you want to make sure that they’re protected, then you can choose to hand wash your pants instead.